Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 A dashboard no one looks at is a waste of time and money.
 Adoption often fails when dashboards are too complex, too slow, or don't reflect what people actually need to know.

-The fix: Involve end users in the design process.
+The fix: Involve end people in the design process.
 Ask what questions they're trying to answer, then build dashboards that answer those specific questions.
-Start simple—you can always add complexity later.
+Start simple.
+You can always add complexity later.

 If your goal is self-service, consider adding natural language options (like AI chat in the dashboard) so managers and front-line teams can get answers without submitting another request to an analyst.